 The usual advice to overcome fear and build confidence doesn’t work

 Along the way, my clients and I have figured out an unusual way of overcoming such fears.
-It’s not what you’d expect, and it’s not the conventional advice or clichés, like “just do it,” “fake it till you make it,” “lean in,” and so on.
+It’s not what you’d expect.
+It’s not the conventional advice or clichés, like “just do it,” “fake it till you make it,” “lean in,” and so on.

 Such stuff of blind courage never seems to work well for smart women.
 We know better.
 Like babies who have mastered object permanence, we know that covering our eyes doesn’t make the monster disappear.

 Stop thinking about yourself and start sharing with the world.

 To explain, I’ll use myself as an example.

 I used to be afraid of any kind of public speaking.
 Don’t get me wrong; I am still a bundle of nerves 24 hours before I have to give a talk of any length.
 But when I finally get on stage, I can perform.
 If you were to tell my former research colleagues that I give keynote speeches at conferences, they would be stunned with disbelief.
 They remember me as the co-worker who either avoided giving presentations like the plague or who shook like a leaf when forced to do so.

 What changed for me was this: a teacher at my coaching school told me that if I was nervous before giving a talk, it was because I was preoccupied with myself.
 I was worried about how I would perform–how I would be perceived by the audience, and what the speech would do for my career.
 What I needed to focus on instead was my audience, the value of the information that I would provide, and how to best communicate my message.

 Why it works